mateuszRybczonek/vue-cookbook/chapters/06-pagination.md

 ## Introduction

-If we look at the web applications, the idea behind most of them is to fetch data from the database and present it to the user in the best possible way.
+The idea behind most of web applications is to fetch data from the database and present it to the user in the best possible way.
 When we deal with data there are cases when the best possible way of presentation means creating a list.

-Depending on the amount of data and its content we may decide to show all content at once (very rarely), or show only a specific part of a bigger data set.
-The main reason behind showing only part of the existing data is that we want to keep our applications as performant as possible and avoid loading / showing unnecessary data.
+Depending on the amount of data and its content, we may decide to show all content at once (very rarely), or show only a specific part of a bigger data set (more likely).
+The main reason behind showing only part of the existing data is that we want to keep our applications as performant as possible and avoid loading or showing unnecessary data.

-If we decide to show our data ‘in chunks’ we need a way to navigate through that collection.
+If we decide to show our data in "chunks" then we need a way to navigate through that collection.
 The two most common ways of navigating through set of data are:

-- pagination - technique that splits the set of data into specific number of pages, it saves users from being overwhelmed by the amount of data on one page and allows user to navigate through it
+The first is pagination, a technique that splits the set of data into a specific number of pages, saving users from being overwhelmed by the amount of data on one page and allowing them to view one set of results at a time.
+Take this very blog you're reading, for example.
+The homepage lists the latest 10 posts.
+Viewing the next set of latest posts requires clicking a button.

-- infinite scrolling - technique that loads content continuously as the user scrolls down the page, eliminating the need for pagination
+The second common technique is infinite scrolling, something you're likely familiar with if you've ever scrolled through a timeline on either Facebook or Twitter.

-I created an example with a list of random articles, each one containing a short description, image, and a link to the source of the article.
-We will go through the process of creating a component that is in charge of displaying that list, and triggering action that fetch additional articles when we click on a specific page to be displayed.
-That means creating a pagination component.
+We're going to take a deeper look at the first type in this post.
+Pagination is something we encounter on a near-daily basis, yet making it is not exactly trivial.
+It's a great use case for a component, so that's exactly what we're going to do.
+We will go through the process of creating a component that is in charge of displaying that list, and triggering the action that fetches additional articles when we click on a specific page to be displayed.
+In other words, we’re making a pagination component in Vue.js like this:

 <BaseSandbox src="https://codesandbox.io/s/nw5mqv3564" />

-Let’s see how to build it.
+Let's go through the steps together.

 ## 1. Create the `ArticlesList` component in Vue